HandBrake/HandBrake-docs/source/docs/en/latest/developer/build-mac.markdown

 - pkg-config
 - yasm 1.3.0 or later

+Install Xcode and open it once.
+You may quit Xcode after it has finished loading.

 Clone the HandBrake repository.

     git clone https://github.com/HandBrake/HandBrake.git && cd HandBrake

-You may build and install the additional dependencies to `/usr/local/` using the included script.
+You may build and install the additional dependencies using the included script.
+Feel free to choose a different output path, if desired.

-    scripts/mac-toolchain-build
+    scripts/mac-toolchain-build /usr/local

+This process will take a few minutes.
+If necessary, the script will provide you with instructions for adding the resulting binaries location to your environment's `PATH`[^default-path].
+Do this now.

 Build HandBrake.

     ./configure --launch-jobs=$(sysctl -n hw.ncpu 2>/dev/null) --launch

 When complete, you will find `HandBrake.app` and `HandBrakeCLI` in the `build/xroot` directory.

+[^default-path]: `/usr/local` is included in the system's `PATH` by default.